Yeast Infections – What You Need to Know

 While you have probably heard about the benefits of cranberry juice in the treatment of yeast infections, it’s also packed with unhealthy amounts of sugar.

-As with any issues you may be experiencing, it’s important to see your doctor for the right diagnosis and treatment.
+As with any issues you may be experiencing, it’s important to see your health care provider for the right diagnosis and treatment.
 Our doctors are here to help.
 Call us at 770-720-7733 or request an appointment online.